popekabu/pay_with_paystack/README.md

 Before you run, do the following in your `android/app/build.gradle`

-Update your compileSDKVersion to 32
+Update your compileSDKVersion to latest

 ```
 android {